BobTheBuidler/eth-portfolio/README.md

 Use `eth-portfolio` to output information about your portfolio in a streamlined, speed-optimized way.

 ### NOTES:
-- Any object prefixed with an underscore is an internal object and generally should not be used outside of this lib.
-- Any module prefixed with an underscode is an internal module and generally should not be used outside of this lib.
-Objects inside intenral modules may or may not be prefixed with underscores, but still should generally not be used.
 - This lib is still a WIP and the provided API is subject to change without notice.

 ### INSTALLATION: